BiomedicalRGF

 Non-Pyrogen Tubes & Instruments

-Pyrogenicity testing is a standard biocompatibility test for our PRF supplies with endotoxin batch testing of PRF-BRGF system components to ensure safety
+Pyrogenicity testing is a standard biocompatibility test for our PRF supplies with endotoxin batch testing of PRF-BRGF system components to ensure safety or the PRF-BRGF safer PRF system

 Biomedical RGF Biotechnology